radrow/ddtrace/IMPLEMENTATION.md

 helps informing the service that it is monitored and is useful for integration with unmonitored components of the system.

-It is important that the service uses the `ddmon` module to perform calls to other monitored services.
-This is because the `ddmon:call/2,3` function redirects such calls into call requests towards the monitor, enabling encapsulation required by the semantics of monitored services.

 ### Operation of the monitor

-The monitor is implemented as a generic state machine (`gen_statem`) with three
-states: `unlocked`, `locked` and `deadlocked`.
-It reacts to incoming calls mimicking the `gen_server` interface.
+The monitor is implemented as a generic state machine (`gen_statem` behaviour) with three states: `unlocked`, `locked` and `deadlocked`.
+The state machine reacts to incoming calls mimicking the `gen_server` interface.
 Such calls are forwarded to the monitored service as non-blocking `gen_server` calls (via `gen_server:send_request`).
-The monitor then actively waits for either a response or external call requests from the service, while handling other incoming calls and probes.
+The monitor then waits for either a response or external call requests from the service, while handling other incoming calls and probes.
 Probes are communicated via `cast` messages.
 All unrecognised communication is forwarded as-is.

-#### Relating implementation to the semantics of monitored services (*Figure 9*)
+#### Implementation to the semantics of monitored services

-The following refer to [state
-callbacks](https://www.erlang.org/doc/apps/stdlib/gen_statem.html#state-callback)
-(`unlocked`, `locked`, `deadlocked`) implemented in `src/ddmon.erl`.
+This section connects our monitor implementation to the theory of monitor instrumentation in *Section 4* of the companion paper --- specifically, the semantic rules in *Figure 9*.
+The following outline refers to the [state callbacks](https://www.erlang.org/doc/apps/stdlib/gen_statem.html#state-callback) (`unlocked`, `locked`, `deadlocked`) implemented in `src/ddmon.erl`.

 - Rules `MON-I`, `MON-TO` and `MON-MI` are part of the Erlang runtime system as receiving messages (`call` and probe `cast` respectively).

-- `MON-TI` specifies how the monitor reacts to incoming messages:
+- Rule `MON-TI` specifies how the monitor reacts to incoming messages:
   - If the message is an incoming query, then it is handled as `{call, From}` where `From` points to a foreign service (i.e. not the one supervised by the monitor).
   - If the message is a response, then it appears as `info` ("miscellaneous message").
 If the monitor is locked, it compares it to the current request id to distinguish it from other messages.

-- `MON-O` triggers when an outgoing message is forwarded.
-In `ddmon`, this is handled in two variants:
+- Rule `MON-O` triggers when an outgoing message is forwarded.
+In `ddmon`, this is handled in two possible ways:
   - If the message is a response, then it is handled as an `info` callback.
 The monitor keeps track of currently processed requests and is able to recognise outgoing responses using `gen_statem:check_response`.